KhamutskiyDA/KhamutskiyDA/README.md

 ###

-<p align="left">I'm a Data Scientist/ML Engineer with 1+ years experience.
+<p align="left">I'm a Data Scientist & ML Engineer with 1+ years experience.
 I'm interested in delivering valuable ML/OR-based solutions of complex problems to business and customers.
 I have a strong passion for math, the ability to quickly grasp complex concepts, and a commitment to continually learn and master various topics and technologies</p>

 ###